esco1729/Nicolle-Escobar/README.md

 ### Deep Learning and Computer Vision
 - Plant seedlings classifications
-- Natural language processing Yelp reviews
+- Natural language processing (Yelp reviews)
+- Text classification from Alice in Wonderland
 - CNN for Arabic digits detection

 ### Certificates
 - ETL and Data Pipelines with Shell, Airflow and Kafka